giactitti/SZ/README.md

 ### Test

-A dataset and QGIS project are available in .... to test the plugin.
+A dataset and QGIS project are available in [test](./test) folder to test the plugin.

 <img src="./images/test.png" width="500">